Daylight v7 now available

 It’s a multi-track OpenEXR file format that you can use to create, transfer and review looks.

 When we use the term ‘look’, we’re not just talking about a LUT or a restricted grade – the look within the BLG is the full creative intent.
-It includes all grade information: colour space transforms, Truelight cubes, conform metadata and keyframes.
+It includes all grade information: grading layers, colour space transforms, conform metadata , as well as blurs, filters and grain for dynamic effects.

 It interoperates fully with Baselight, Daylight and even Baselight Editions within Avid, NUKE and Flame, but you can use it as a review format without any FilmLight hardware or software.